SM Ringette: Team profiles

 Lahti Ringette, Lahti Ringette, is an SM Ringette team based in the city of Lahti, which is located in the southern part of Finland.
 They have won several championships and many of their players have represented Finland on the international stage.
 Lahti's home arena is Isku Areena, formerly called, "Lahden Jäähalli", which is a modern ice rink that can hold up to 4,500 spectators.

 Lapinlahden Luistin −89 Ry, (Lapinlahden Luistin -89), commonly referred to as "LL-89", is a ringette team that competes in Finland's National Ringette League.
 The team is based in the town of Lapinlahti, which is located in central Finland.
 The team is known for producing several quality players who've represented Finnish national teams at the international level.

 LL-89 has a history of strong play in the Finnish Ringette League, and they have won multiple championships throughout their history.
-In addition to its competitive senior team, LL-89 has a highly successful junior program, which has produced many talented young players who have gone on to play at the senior level.
+In addition to its competitive senior team, LL-89 has a junior program, which has produced many young players who have gone on to play at the senior level.
 The team's home arena is Kärpänen-halli, which is a modern ice rink that can hold up to 1,500 spectators.